syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Specifies mapping fields for the data items of the DropDownList.
+Specifies the mapping fields for the data items of the DropDownList.

 Default Value: